 Dr. Christina Allen is the Chief of Yale Sports Medicine and the Head Team physician for Yale Athletics.
+Dr. Allen joined Yale in November 2020, coming from the Sports Medicine and Shoulder Division of the University of California, San Francisco.
 She specializes in the treatment of knee and shoulder injuries, especially those of women athletes.
 An avid soccer enthusiast, she is an expert in treating Anterior Cruciate Ligament (ACL) injuries and shoulder athletic injuries.
 She has a special interest in meniscus transplantation, ACL Revision surgery, and proximal hamstring avulsion repairs, which are focus areas for her research.

 She is also the former Head team physician for the USA Taekwondo National Team.
 She has traveled with the team to many countries including China, Azerbaijan, Russia, Turkey, Mexico and Rio for international competitions.
 She also served as the USA Taekwondo team physician for the 2012 Olympics in London and the 2016 Olympics in Rio de Janiero, Brazil.
 Currently she serves on the Medical Board for World Taekwondo, the International body for Taekwondo, and serves as an Orthopaedic consultant, providing medical coverage at international events.

 She is also a former Orthopaedic Team Physician for Cal athletics at the University of California at Berkeley, working with Men’s and Women’s Soccer and Women's Basketball until 2017